tsanevp/Music-Album-Microservice-Part2/README.md

 ## Database Choice

 Determining which database to use was challenging.
 From the options listed in the assignment description, the only database I had previous experience using was MongoDB.
-MongoDB is a non-relational document database that supports JSON-like storage and fast key-value lookups, so it is an excellent choice for this assignment.
+MongoDB is a non-relational document database that supports JSON-like storage and fast key-value lookups, so it is an excellent choice.
 However, I wanted to try something new.
 After researching DynomoDB, YugabyteDB, Redis, and MySQL, I used AWS’s RDS service to create a MySQL database.

 ### MySQL Configuration